apiel/zicBox/NOTE.md

 - TODO separate probability and step condition, also introduce step motion that would switch semitone every time step get trigger

+#### pins

+Rpi has 26 pins
+Use 3 pins for audio

+With DSI display:
+- 3 audio
+- 10 btn
+- 13 left for encoder = 6  (and 1 can be push encoder)

+With I2c display:
+- 3 audio
+- 10 btn
+- 2 display (SDA/SCL)
+- 11 left for encoder = 5  (and 1 can be push encoder)

+With ST7789 display:
+- 3 audio
+- 10 btn
+- 5 display (4?)
+- 8 left for encoder = 4

 ## Next TODO

 - FIXME git clone recursive to be base on http instead of ssh